Psoriatic arthritis: Diagnosis and treatment

 Methotrexate: This medicine can reduce swelling in the joints and also is approved to treat psoriasis.

-Injectable biologics: This type of medicine can prevent the arthritis from progressing and destroying the joints.
-Some of the biologics approved to treat psoriatic arthritis also can treat psoriasis.
+Injectable biologics and biosimilars: These types of medications can prevent the arthritis from progressing and destroying the joints.
+Some of the biologics and biosimilars approved to treat psoriatic arthritis also can treat psoriasis.

 To provide you with the most effective treatment, your doctor may prescribe two DMARDs.
 Prescribing both methotrexate and a biologic can help patients who have extensive or aggressive psoriatic arthritis.
 This combination has become a standard of care for aggressive psoriatic arthritis.